Steps to take for studying abroad

 You may be eligible for a special scholarship:

-There are four important documents that you must provide to Dr. Luchen Li, Associate Dean of Global Programs, to make your study-abroad plans official.
+There are four important documents that you must provide to the office to make your study-abroad plans official.
 If you do not complete this step, you will be dropped from the Rose-Hulman system!

 - Provide a copy of your acceptance letter.